关闭×

 Information

-(Founded in July 1983 Bimonthly)
+(Founded in July 1983, bimonthly)

 Responsible Institution: China Association for Science and Technology

-Sponsor: Chinese Society of Anatomical Sciences
+Sponsored by: Chinese Society for Anatomical Sciences

-Editing and Publishing: Editorial Board of Chinese Journal of Clinical Anatomy
+Published by: Editorial Board of Chinese Journal of Clinical Anatomy

-Editor-in-chief: OUYANG Jun
+Editor-in-chief: Ouyang Jun

-Address: 1023 Shatainan Road, Guangzhou, 510515, China
+Address: 1023 Shatainan Road, Guangzhou 510515, China

 Tel: (020)61648203